mn-mde-edfi/MDE-EdFi-Documentation/descriptors_resources.md

 - C is the enrolling/serving district

 ## Course Records for MCCC
-For sy2021-2022, the Minnesota Common Course Catalogue (MCCC) data collection requires districts to create their course offerings (including college courses) and then relate those courses to state-level course definitions.
+The Minnesota Common Course Catalogue (MCCC) data collection requires districts to create their course offerings (including college courses) and then relate those courses to state-level course definitions.
 This section contains details on those course record requirements.

 ### SEA Defined Courses
 Over 1700 State Education Agency (SEA - aka MDE) course definitions are available in the populated sandbox and will be available in Staging and Production.